-The University has entered into interest rate swap agreements with two chartered banks to manage interest rate exposure associated with certain long-term debt obligations.
-The notional underlying principal value of the interest rate swaps related to debt outstanding at March 31, 2020 was \$20,236 (2019 \$21,762).
+The University has entered into five interest rate swap agreements with two chartered banks to manage interest rate exposure associated with five specific long-term debt obligations.
+The University uses hedge accounting for these swaps.
+The notional underlying principal value of these five interest rate swaps related to debt outstanding at March 31, 2021 was \$18,670 (2020 \$20,236).
 The University has no plans to sell or terminate the interest rate swap agreements prior to maturity.
-If the University had terminated these swaps on March 31, 2020, it would have been obligated to pay the banks \$4,913 (2019 \$4,036), which is the fair value of the swaps as calculated by the banks.
+If the University had terminated these swaps on March 31, 2021, it would have been obligated to pay the banks \$3,310 (2020 \$4,913), which is the fair value of the swaps as calculated by the banks.